 A few years ago, I was having sex, and I kept asking my partner to stop because it felt like I was going to pee.
 I later read online that this feeling is actually an impending sign of squirting — one you sometimes have to push through to find pleasure on the other side.

-Later, I trained myself during masturbation to keep going as that feeling built up, and I learned how to squirt… or was I actually peeing?
-The expulsion of fluid felt like a pleasurable release, but not an orgasm, and I noticed that the fuller my bladder was beforehand, the more fluid I’d expel.
+Later, I trained myself while masturbating to keep going as that feeling built up, and for the first time I learned how to squirt…or was I actually peeing?
+The expulsion of fluid felt like a pleasurable release, but not an orgasm, and I noticed that the fuller my bladder was beforehand, the greater the amount of fluid I’d expel.

-Squirting tends to feel like “a pleasurable sense of building tension that is relieved by, or that culminates in, propelling fluid out of the urethra,” says Good Vibrations resident sexologist Carol Queen, PhD.
-It’s not always accompanied by orgasm, though the force of the expulsion may be stronger when it is.
+Squirting tends to feel like “a pleasurable sense of building tension that is relieved by, or that culminates in, the expulsion of fluid out of the urethra,” says Good Vibrations resident sexologist Carol Queen, PhD.
+Female ejaculation isn’t always accompanied by orgasm, though the force of the expulsion may be stronger when it is.

-What makes matters confusing is that the fluid you squirt could actually contain urine: A 2015 study of seven cis women who squirted in the Journal of Sexual Medicine found that the women’s bladders filled up right before squirting and emptied afterward, and the fluid contained urea, creatinine, and uric acid — the components of urine — along with (for five participants) fluid coming from the female prostate, which surrounds the urethra right below the bladder.
+What makes matters confusing is that the fluid you squirt could actually contain urine: A 2015 study of seven cis women who squirted, published in the Journal of Sexual Medicine, found that the women’s bladders filled up right before squirting and emptied afterward.
+The emission contained urea, creatinine, and uric acid — the components of urine — along with (for five participants) fluid coming from the female prostate, or Skene’s glands, which surrounds the urethra right below the bladder (in the area you’d target for g-spot stimulation).

-“The squirt and the pee both come from the same place, using all the same body parts (urethra, bladder),” says Zhana Vrangalova, PhD, sex researcher and Adjunct Professor of psychology at New York University.
-And it is possible to pee during sex; some porn stars do this to give off the impression that they’re squirting.
+“The squirt and the pee both come from the same place, using all the same body parts (urethra and bladder),” says Zhana Vrangalova, PhD, sex researcher and Adjunct Professor of psychology at New York University.
+And it is possible to pee during sex; some porn stars known as “squirters” actually do this to give the impression that they’re gushing female ejaculate.

 In other words, squirting isn’t that different from peeing, so how do you know the difference?

-In the experience of sex educator Lola Jean, who specializes in teaching people how to squirt and holds the world record for volume squirted, you can sometimes tell by the smell.
-“When I smell my squirt, I always describe it as like cereal milk — it’s smelling kind of oaty or wheaty,” she says.
+In the experience of sex educator and women’s health expert Lola Jean, who specializes in teaching people how to squirt and holds the world record for volume squirted, you can sometimes tell by the smell.
+“When I smell my squirt, I always describe it as like cereal milk — it smells kind of oaty or wheaty,” she says.
 Pee, on the other hand, will probably smell exactly like pee.
 The color might also be another indicator.
 Squirt tends to be more cloudy than pee, she observes.

 “If it feels good when you’re doing it, that’s probably squirt.”

 Another way to tell the difference is to pee before sexually stimulating yourself.
-This will reduce the chances that you could actually pee, and if you are squirting, you probably won’t be able to do so right away.
+This will reduce the chances that you could actually pee, and if you are squirting during sexual activity, you probably won’t be able to do so right away.
 “It’s almost similar to somebody with a penis having to go from pee zone to ejaculation zone — it’s not an immediate thing.
 You can’t go from one to the other really quickly,” says Jean.

 “I always tell people, if it feels good when you’re doing it, that’s probably squirt,” Jean agrees.
 “If it’s coming out of your body in a sexual manner, that’s probably what it is.”